dacrab/craftops/PROJECT_SUMMARY.md

 ## 🎉 Project Status: **Production Ready**

-The Minecraft Mod Manager is now a professional-grade tool with:
+The CraftOps is now a professional-grade tool with:
 - ✅ **Beautiful Documentation** - Comprehensive and user-friendly
 - ✅ **Streamlined Features** - Focus on what works perfectly
 - ✅ **Professional CI/CD** - Automated testing and releases